Planning - Frequently asked questions

 Making your comments online will publish your comments to the website and please note the following:

 - In compliance with the Planning regulations, all comments made on planning applications will form part of the application documentation and must be made available for public inspection.
-Please do not include any personal/sensitive data that you do not wish to be made public, as your comments will be published online and made available to the applicant or any interested party by request
+Please do not include any personal or sensitive data that you do not wish to be made public, as your comments will be published online and made available to the applicant or any interested party by request

-- Your comments should only include material planning considerations and we will remove offensive, abusive or inappropriate comments should they be made.
+- Your comments should only include material planning considerations (see Planning Portal - What are material considerations?) and we will remove comments the Council considers to be inappropriate, personal, offensive or abusive

 Please see the Development Management privacy notice with details of how we use personal information and data in relation to comply with our legal obligation to carry out a public task/function and provide a planning service.